muadrahman/Stockmarket-prediction/README.md

 ## Overview

-This project aims to predict stock market prices using Long Short-Term Memory (LSTM) neural networks integrated with real-time data from Yahoo Finance.
-By leveraging LSTM models, the project analyzes historical stock data to forecast future prices, providing valuable insights for investors and traders.
+This project utilizes Long Short-Term Memory (LSTM) neural networks to predict stock market prices, integrating real-time data from Yahoo Finance.
+By leveraging LSTM models, the project aims to analyze historical stock data to forecast future prices, providing valuable insights for investors and traders.

 ## Table of Contents